-The system is based on a number of key premises regarding the care process.
+The system is based on a number of key principles for care and support.

 Connecting Those That Care

 ReMe places the person with dementia central to the shared life of a group of people who care and are involved in the care process.
 ReMe offers a simple way to inform and engage relevant people about the care of the central individual.

 The system provides an easy means to both share and request information as new discoveries are made.
 It keeps the task of updates manageable and rewarding for care staff and family alike.

 Access to a person’s Profile is granted only through invitation.
 The person, formal carers and/or the family always maintain control, with the right to remove individual carer access.